KICT-FM

-KICT-FM (95.1 MHz) is a radio station in Wichita, Kansas broadcasting an active rock format.
+KICT-FM (95.1 MHz) is a radio station in Wichita, Kansas, broadcasting an active rock format.
 The station is owned by SummitMedia.
 Its studios are in Wichita and the transmitter is located outside Colwich, Kansas.

 History

-KICT signed on April 26, 1972 as a country music station.
-It would adopt its current format on January 24, 1979, with the first song being "Rock & Roll Band" by Boston.
+KICT signed on April 26, 1972, as a country music station.
+It would adopt its rock format on January 24, 1979, with the first song being "Rock & Roll Band" by Boston.

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm retained their broadcast properties and spun off their print assets as Journal Media Group.
-KICT-FM, their sister radio stations in the Wichita area and 2 TV stations were not included in the merge; in September, Journal filed to transfer these stations to Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
+KICT-FM, its sister radio stations in the Wichita area and two TV stations were not initially included in the merger; in September, Journal filed to transfer these stations to Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
 Scripps exited radio in 2018; the Wichita stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.